7 Fun Things for Kids to do in Chicago

 I have learned that kids adapt to pretty much anything quickly.
 Whether it’s a city or a beach, their little bodies roll with the flow.
 Just remember to make things fun for them by watching a street performer, buying them ice cream on a hot day or laughing and swinging in a nearby park.

-We have taken Little TFT to Chicago probably more times that her age.
+We have taken Little K to Chicago probably more times than her age.
 We consider it our second home and know the footprint well.
 Below is a list of things we have done with her time and time again.
 The list transcends age, so no matter how old your children are, they should enjoy all of them.

 Lincoln Park Zoo